-September 30, 2012 ^{π} December 31, 2011 ^π \$ increase \$9,737.6 \$5.0 \$9,732.6
+December 31, 2012 December 31, 2011 π \$ increase \$14,042.9 \$5.0 \$14,037.9

-- Our condensed consolidated balance sheet as at September 30, 2012 includes outstanding balances on open REPO agreements within Balances with Clearing Members and participants.
-OTC REPO agreements between buying and selling Clearing Members are novated to CDCC whereby the rights and obligations of the Clearing Members under the REPO agreements are cancelled and replaced by new agreements with CDCC.
-Once novation occurs, CDCC becomes the counterparty to both the buying and selling Clearing Member.
-As a result, the contractual right to receive and return the principal amount of the REPO as well as the contractual right to receive and pay interest on the REPO is transferred to CDCC.
-Receivable and payable balances outstanding with the same Clearing Member are offset when they are in the same currency and are to be settled on the same day, as CDCC has a legally enforceable right to offset.
-Balances with Clearing Members include outstanding balances on open REPO transactions, including both the original principal amount of the REPO and the accrued interest, which are both carried at amortized cost.
-As CDCC is the central counterparty, an equivalent amount is recognized in both assets and liabilities.
-Balances with Clearing Members and participants relating to CDCC were \$3,236.7 million at September 30, 2012. - Total assets includes goodwill of \$1,315.3 million and other intangible assets of \$3,639.5 million acquired in connection with the Maple Transaction. - Total assets also includes energy contracts receivable of \$444.5 million and fair value of open energy contracts of \$86.7 million related to the clearing operations of NGX, as well as Balances with Clearing Members and participants relating to CDS of \$381.3 million.
-As is the case with CDCC, NGX and CDS carry offsetting liabilities.
+- Our consolidated balance sheet as at December 31, 2012 includes outstanding balances on open REPO agreements within Balances with Clearing Members and participants.
+These balances have equal amounts included within Total Liabilities.
+Balances with Clearing Members and participants relating to CDCC were \$7,403.0 million at December 31, 2012. - Total assets includes goodwill of \$1,321.0 million and other intangible assets of \$3,630.8 million acquired in connection with the Maple Transaction. - Total assets also includes energy contracts receivable of \$696.4 million and fair value of open energy contracts of \$65.7 million related to the clearing operations of NGX, as well as Balances with Clearing Members and participants relating to CDS of \$370.9 million.
+As is the case with CDCC, NGX and CDS carry equivalent amounts as liabilities.